nf-core/eager/docs/usage.md

 #### `--snpcapture_bed`

-Can be used to set a path to a BED file (3/6 column format) of SNP positions of a reference genome, to calculate SNP capture'd libraries on-target efficiency.
+Can be used to set a path to a BED file (3/6 column format) of SNP positions of a reference genome, to calculate SNP captured libraries on-target efficiency.
 This should be used for array or in-solution SNP capture protocols such as 390K,1240K, etc. If supplied, on-target metrics automatically for you by qualimap.